finagle/finch/docs/endpoint.md

 #### Bodies

-All the instances for reading HTTP bodies are evaluating endpoints that also involve matching in some way: before evaluate an HTTP body they also check/match whether the request is chunked/non-chinked.
+All the instances for reading HTTP bodies are evaluating endpoints that also involve matching in some way: before evaluating an HTTP body they also check/match whether the request is chunked/non-chunked.
 This is mostly about what API Finagle provides for streaming: chunked requests may read via `request.reader`, non-chunked via `request.content`.

 - `body` - required, non-chunked (only matches non-chunked requests) body represented as a string